 Do you find yourself holding onto a number of products that are similar, but you aren't selling as many as you like?
 Took advantage of too many bulk shipping rates and are sitting on lot of inventory?
 Before you try consignment inventory to increase sales, try kitting.

 Kitting is one of the most commonly used services in eCommerce fulfillment.
 Retailers, manufacturers, and online subscription services make use of kitting to increase their profits and minimize costs.

 Here’s what kitting is and why so many businesses are using it.

 Kitting is a shipping and warehouse technique that has become popular with the rise in online stores.
-Product kitting is particularly popular with businesses like Amazon, large retail chains, and on a B2B marketplace.
+Product kitting is particularly popular with businesses like Amazon, large retail chains, and on an online marketplace or B2B online marketplace.

 What Is Kitting?